OpenSourceBrain/NWBShowcase/README.md

 ## 7) Future plans

+Ongoing work on NWB Explorer can be followed [here](https://github.com/MetaCell/nwb-explorer/issues).

 We are currently planning a new version of the Open Source Brain website (OSBv2) which will have a much deeper integration of model sharing (in NeuroML format) and data sharing (in NWB format) into a unified platform for collaborating and sharing research outputs in neuroscience.

 Stay tuned!